AdeGneus/Ekobits_Tunga/GitHub_Fundamentals/Part-II/My_solution.md

     SEE INTERVIEW #699607
     ```

 7. This is getting interesting as you are getting closer to the killer.
 Now, `cd` into the `interviews` folder and run the command for both witnesses using their interview ID.
 For `Annabel Sun`, type `cat interview-47246024`.
-You should the output below:
+You should see the output below:

     ```bash
     Ms. Sun has brown hair and is not from New Zealand.
 Not the witness from the cafe.